 Volterra is known for its alabaster, a soft white stone that is easier to carve than marble.
 Once considered the stone of the gods, it was popular material in Etruscan Volterra used to decorate cinerary urns with intricate carvings.

 Photo by management

-Editor Points: The Galleria Agostiniane is located in the heart of the city centre in a medieval building that was once a monastery.
+The Galleria Agostiniane is located in the heart of the city center in a medieval building that was once a monastery.
 The Galleria features alabaster carvings, and there is also a video providing visitors with information regarding how the stone is quarried and shaped.

 Address: Piazza XX Settembre, 3

-Editor Points: The 'Cooperativa Artieri Alabastro', located on the main square of Volterra is the best place to shop for alabaster.
+The 'Cooperativa Artieri Alabastro', located on the main square of Volterra is the best place to shop for alabaster.
 Founded in 1895, the cooperative consists of 23 alabaster artisans and two bronze artisans.
-All of the products sold here – from boxes to ashtrays – have been made using traditional techniques.

 Address: Piazza dei Priori

 Camillo Rossi is another place to purchase some of the best alabaster in town.
 Founded in 1912, it offers visitors an opportunity to watch artisans as they work with the alabaster.
 Housed in three galleries, Camillo Rossi offers contemporary products, traditional sculptures, and artifacts.

 Address: Via Lungo le Mura del Mandorlo